MeltingDiamond/TBMM/README.md

 ### Find any bugs please report them [here](https://github.com/MeltingDiamond/TBMM/issues) to help make TBMM better.

 ## Next update
 Rewrite the code for TBMM.
-This is to make it easier to work with TBMM in the future and no new functionality will be added.
+This is to make it easier to work with TBMM in the future and no new functionality will be added, but the backend will support dropbox for downloading mod data from.

 ## not so simple, but still simple roadmap
 ### None version specific goals